The RentalWriteOff Blog

 How RentalWriteOff Creates an IRS-Compliant Cost Segregation Report

-A look inside our process for creating an audit-ready cost segregation study in 2 business days: data collection, engineering analysis, classification, and final quality review.
+A look inside our process for creating an audit-ready cost segregation study in 2 business days: data collection, engineering-based analysis, classification, and final quality review.

 Read More →